gohhcj/apigateway-openlogging-elk/README.md

 :point_right: It's optional to use different hardware per stage
 :point_right: Do not change the ILM/Modify the ILM-Policies manually, as they are configured automatically.
 In a later version, the solution will provide options to customize the time range as needed without breaking updates.
 :point_right: To support long term analytics (e.g. 5 years) it's planned to use Elasticsearch [Rollup-Jobs](https://www.elastic.co/guide/en/kibana/current/data-rollups.html) in a future release of this solution

 <p align="right"><a href="#table-of-content">Top</a></p>

+## Count Transactions

+By default, the solution only counts requests that are identified by a unique correlation ID.
+However, if you use API gateways with multiple layers or individual requests belong to a transaction, you can also add a transactionId.

+For example, use the policy provided here: https://github.com/Axway-API-Management-Plus/transaction-policy

+This enables the solution to combine individual requests into one transaction that can be displayed in corresponding dashboards.

+<p align="right"><a href="#table-of-content">Top</a></p>